Am I Kinky? How to Tell and How to Better Understand Your Kinks

 Aesthetic

 Yes, it matters!
 BDSM is a very personal thing, and different aesthetics resonate with different people.
 If you’re after a darker, more atmospheric mood, an all-black set might suit you.
 If, on the other hand, you prefer a more colourful and playful feel, you might like reds, pinks or purples.
-Then there are completely offbeat options, like this denim set!
+Then there are completely offbeat options!

 This post was kindly sponsored by Whipple Tickle.
 You can shop bondage kits as well as sex toys, lingerie, kink gear, and more at their site.
 All views and writing are, as always, mine.